Ghost Stories of the Yorkshire Dales

 True?
 We’ll probably never know, but a great tale nevertheless.

-Perhaps the less than gleaming reputation that Prior Moone was given in the first interpretation is why he reportedly haunts the ruins of the Priory, appearing under one of the roof bosses.
-One associated with the Devil…. (obvs… come ON!
+Perhaps the less than gleaming reputation that Prior Moone was given in the first interpretation of Hey Diddle Diddle, is why he reportedly haunts the ruins of the Priory, appearing under one of the roof bosses.
+The one that’s associated with the Devil…. (obvs… come OOOOOON!
 It’s a GHOST STORY!)

 The Butcher